 Diagnosis and treatment

-There are generally three ways this radiotherapy will be given to you:
+There are three main ways this radiotherapy can be delivered:

-- External beam radiotherapy – This is the most common way radiotherapy is given.
-The patient lies on a couch and a radiation beam is pointed at the affected part of the body using a large machine called a Linac (Linear Accelerator).
+- The most common is external beam radiotherapy - you will lie on a couch while a radiation beam is pointed at the affected part of your body using a large machine called a Linac (linear accelerator).

-- Radioisotope treatment – This is a form of internal radiotherapy, where radioactive liquid is injected into a vein or given to you to drink.
-The most common type of radioisotope treatment is radioactive iodine.
-It is normally used to treat tumours of the thyroid gland.
+- Another form of internal radiotherapy is radioisotope treatment.
+A radioactive liquid, most commonly radioactive iodine, is injected into a vein or given to you to drink.
+We use this to treat tumours of the thyroid gland.

 Total body irradiation

-After this treatment, new bone marrow will be given to the patient via a drip, to replace bone marrow that has been destroyed.
+After being treated, you'll be given new bone marrow through a drip to replace the bone marrow that has been destroyed.